A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Medieval Celtic & Gaelic Names

-The Celtic peoples of Ireland, Scotland, Wales, and Brittany maintained naming traditions deeply rooted in mythology, kingship, and the natural world.
-These names echo the tales of the Mabinogion, the Ulster Cycle, and the Fenian legends—connecting characters to a heritage of druids, warrior queens, and ancient sovereigns that predated and outlasted the medieval period.
+The Celtic peoples of Ireland, Scotland, Wales, and Brittany kept naming traditions tied to mythology, kingship, and the natural world.
+These names echo the Mabinogion, the Ulster Cycle, and the Fenian legends, giving characters roots in Celtic story cycles and older systems of sovereignty.

 Branwen